RockyKev/phaser3-rpg/README.md

-[x] - sfxGoldPickup -> to sfxGoldPickup (FUTURE: group them) [x] - rename gameManager->sceneMonsters to InstancesOfMonsters [x] - rename chestGroup, monsterGroup -> physicsGroupChests, physicsGroupMonsters [] - clean up gameScene's event listeners
+[x] - sfxGoldPickup -> to sfxGoldPickup (FUTURE: group them) [x] - rename gameManager->sceneMonsters to InstancesOfMonsters [x] - rename chestGroup, monsterGroup -> physicsGroupChests, physicsGroupMonsters [x] - clean up gameScene's event listeners

-[] - BUG: I don't think this many monsters are supposed to be generated.
-Currently generating 4 monsters per spawn.
-[] - WAIT ON THIS: rename ID to instance ID
-[] - BUG: you can't pick up new items that are generated. (pick up chest, then pick it up again and it will fail.)
+### Enemies are working (MON/TUES)
+[x] - add enemies from Zelda as sprites.
+[x] - Enemies should be showing on the map.
+[x] - Enemies should be diverse.
+[] - Enemies should have movement behavior.
+[] - Enemies should have alert behaviors.
+[] - Enemies have attack behaviors. (projectile, move erratically, chase) [] - Enemies have different HP
+[] - Enemies collide should hurt.
+[] - Enemies when attacked should have invincible state.
+[] - Enemies should only trigger when you're near them. have enemies not move/interact unless they're in view.
+[] - Enemies have movement graphics. enemy animations work correctly based on movement position.
+[] - enemies 'poof' when they die.
+[] - Enemies drop hearts, rupees, bombs, or arrows.

+### Debug features (MON)
+[x] - Have a camera unlock button.
+[x] - Have a 'console.log this' button.
+[] - Create a battle room.
+Switches release enemies.
-[] - move triggerEvents to the GameManager
+[] - Create a debug room.
+Contains each of the event triggers.
+[x] - Have a full-health button/1000 rupees button.

+### Scene Transitions (WEDS)
 [x] - add event transitions.
 When you walk on a door, it takes you somewhere.
+[] - Door transitions.
+So screen does a Bond effect zooming in and out.
-[] - add events.
-When you walk to certain spots, there's a thing that tells you which territory you are in.
+[] - When you walk on certain spots, there's text that tells you the territory.
-[] - add dialog boxes.
+[] - There's a signpost with a dialog box.
-[] - create the 'old man' scenario.
+[] - Walking into the cave is the old man scenario.

-[] - add enemies from Zelda.
-[] - add enemies on the map.
-Make enemies show up in generic spots, not randomized.
-[] - enemies who walk into you hurt you.
+[] - Walking to the dungeon shows another cave.

+### UI Updates (THURS)
 [] - replace life with hearts.
-[] - replace coin with rupees.
+[] - Replace coins with rupees.
+[] - create a 'options' page that pauses the game.
+[] - There's a inventory menu now, where you can select between bombs, or arrows.
+That's mapped to a different key.
+[] - You can buy something from the other cave - which properly deducts rupees.
+[] - There's a title screen.

+### Item updates (FRI)
+[] - you can pick up hearts.
+[] - you can fire arrows.
+[] - you can use bombs.
-[] - add spot where you can pick up rupees
+[] - There's a spot where you can pick up rupees.
-[] - add spot where you can pick up health
+[] - There's a spot where you can pick up health.

+### Link Updates (SAT)
+[] - Link properly attacks
+[] - Shield properly deflects.
+[] - Link gains invincibility flashing when hit.
+[] - When link dies, screen fades to black and returns to title screen.

+### Game Functions and Added stuff
-[] - add proper attack damage
+[] - add music
-[] - add actual attack graphic
+[] - add sound effects when attacking
 [] - add camera blur to edges like in Links Awakening. https://www.youtube.com/watch?v=fxb4VFDgPGY [] - add water animation
 [] - make run button
-[] - create a 'options' page that pauses the game.
-[] - add a proper title screen.
 [] - transition levels
 [] - save state
+[] - The game auto-saves during cave transitions.
+It saves all the flags of the character.
+### Follow-up bugs
+[] - BUG: I don't think this many monsters are supposed to be generated.
+Currently generating 4 monsters per spawn.
+[] - WAIT ON THIS: rename ID to instance ID
+[] - BUG: you can't pick up new items that are generated. (pick up chest, then pick it up again and it will fail.)
+[] - move triggerEvents to the GameManager
+[] - Run through all TODO items again.

+[x] - update phaser

 ## Random Information